Fun Spot America Theme Parks: History

 Fun Spot America Theme Parks began in 1979 under the name Fun N Wheels near the I-Drive tourist corridor in Orlando, Florida.
 This 3-acre park near Wet 'n Wild Orlando, with no frontage on the main roads, had an arcade, three go-kart tracks, a miniature golf course, bumper cars, bumper boats, Raging Riptide (a 40 foot high water slide), and a 55-foot Ferris wheel.
-This park became the world's first themed action park, premiering new types of rides such as the riptide slide manufactured by New Wave Rides.
+The park premiered new types of rides such as the riptide slide manufactured by New Wave Rides.

 Fun Spot moved back to Orlando in 1997 and opened as Fun Spot Action Park (later named Fun Spot America – Orlando) near the original Fun N Wheels location on I-Drive.
 The $4 million, 4.7 acre park opened on December 24 featuring their signature, patented design of multi-level go-kart tracks, featuring three levels.
 The park also included a 102 ft Ferris wheel and a two-story video arcade among other attractions.

 In 2010, Fun Spot purchased an additional 10 acres of vacant land next to their Orlando location.
 2011 was spent researching nearly 30 parks and 50 roller coasters across the country planning a major expansion of the park.
 Late in 2011, they met with three professional roller coaster salesmen.
-Ground was broken in 2012 for the expansion that tripled the size of Fun Spot Action Park, turning it into Fun Spot America - Orlando. $25 million was spent on two new roller coasters, the world's second tallest Skycoaster (second only to their Kissimmee location), and numerous other attractions.
+Ground was broken in 2012 for the expansion that tripled the size of Fun Spot Action Park, turning it into Fun Spot America – Orlando. $25 million was spent on two new roller coasters, the world's second tallest Skycoaster (second only to their Kissimmee location), and numerous other attractions.
 The two coasters are the wooden out and back roller coaster White Lightning and the Suspended Family Coaster Freedom Flyer.
 The skycoaster came from MGM Grand Adventures in Las Vegas, where it had been disassembled in storage for 8 years.
 It is now the centerpiece of the park.
 Additional improvements include three new thrill rides, a new multi-level go-kart track, a new food court, a new ticket booth, additional parking, and rest rooms.
 A grand re-opening was held on June 8, 2013, celebrating the tripling of size of the park, as well as its 15th anniversary.

 Fun Spot, in collaboration with Gatorland, opened Gator Spot at the Orlando park on May 11, 2015.
 The $1 million attraction allows Gatorland to extend their brand to the I-Drive tourist area, with visitors able to hold, take photos with, and feed alligators.
 The star of the attraction is a leucistic alligator named Bouya, a white gator with blue eyes.